 This was a huge step forward, but there were still problems.
 The recommended yearly vaccines were only changed to every three years by the AVMA and the AAHA.
 There was no science used to determine the three-year recommendation.
 It was simply a compromise.
 There have been additional guidelines released by the AAHA over the years, but they have not really changed the pattern of excessive vaccinating.

 No Changes as of 2017

-The most recent vaccination guidelines were made in 2017, but the three year recommendation did not change.
+The most recent vaccination guidelines were made in 2017, but the three-year recommendation did not change.
 In addition to this being excessive, it is still only a recommendation.
 This means that vets can still vaccine as often as they want to, regardless of the research.
-It is estimated by one major manufacturer of vaccines that 60 percent of the veterinarians still administer vaccines annually.
+It is estimated by one major manufacturer of vaccines that 60 percent of veterinarians still administer vaccines annually.

-Many speculate that profits are the reason vets are resistance to change.
+Many speculate that profits are the reason vets are resistant to change.
 If clients don’t feel that they need lifesaving vaccines each year, they are less likely to come in for an annual check-up.
 The AAHA reported that vaccines can be 14 percent of the average veterinary clinic’s income.
-Annual visits with vaccines became popular during the 1980s and became a standard practice in the 1990s.
+Annual visits with vaccines became popular during the 1980s and became standard practice in the 1990s.
 Today’s vets are reluctant to give this up.
-Fortunately, there has been one significant change in the 2017 guidelines that could help end over vaccinating.
+Fortunately, there has been one significant change in the 2017 guidelines that could help end over-vaccinating.